raspberrypilearning/tweeting-babbage/worksheet.md

     This opens the file and uses the `update_status_with_media()` function to upload the image along with the tweet text.

 1. Run the code and see if it tweets the text and image together!

+## Take a picture with the Pi camera

+1. With the Pi switched off, connect the camera to the camera port.

+1. Boot the Pi and from the command line or LXTerminal, test it works with the command `raspistill -k`.
+If you see the camera's image on the screen, you know it's working.
+Press `Ctrl + C` to exit the preview.

+1. Now open a new Python window in IDLE3, save as `camera.py` and enter the following code:

+    ```python
+    from picamera import PiCamera
+    from time import sleep

+    with PiCamera() as camera:
+        camera.start_preview()
+        sleep(3)
+        camera.capture('/home/pi/image.jpg')
+        camera.stop_preview()
+    ```

+    This is a test script to check we can take a picture from Python.

+1. Run with `F5` and you should see a preview on the screen for 3 seconds before the camera takes the picture.

+1. Open the file manager and you should see `image.jpg`.
+Double click the icon to open it up.